garynmckinney/3DPrinter/README.md

 The different files and folders instruct how to assemble the 3D printer and also the software to control the printer.

+The following link has instructions on assembling and adjusting the printer - it also contains information about software to use with the printer as well.
+It was originally written for the Migbot printer but is basically the same instructions.

+http://www.instructables.com/id/Migbot-I3-3D-Printer-Assembly-and-Use/		Assembly and Software documentation

 Have fun!!

 gm